cofacts/rumors-line-bot/README.md

 We are using LIFF to collect user's reason when submitting article & negative feedbacks.

-If you don't need to develop LIFF, you can directly use `LIFF_URL` provided in `.env.sample`.
+If you don't need to develop LIFF, you can directly use `LIFF_URL` provided in `.env.sample`, which links to staging LIFF site.

 If you want to modify LIFF, you may need to follow these steps: